I love Christmas, don’t you? But, why do we celebrate the Christmas holidays in the first place? Read some humble answers here.

 Isn’t that what Jesus commanded?

-So, I hope you will take some time this Christmas holiday season and read the greatest story ever told – the coming and birth of Christ.
+So, I hope you will take some time to pause this Christmas holiday season and read the greatest story ever told – the coming and birth of Christ.

 The lyrics from a song I love says it well: “Don’t let this be – just another Christmas this year..”